Lars Windhorst: Sapinda / Tennor Group

 In 2004, Windhorst became co-founder of the Sapinda investment group, which coordinates financing with its affiliate, Anoa Capital, to provide funding to public, private and start-up companies.
 In approximately five years Sapinda processed investments to the value of more than €2 billion.
-During the global financial crisis the Group, and its German company Vatas Holding GmbH in particular, sustained considerable losses.
-As a result of the global financial crisis in 2008, during the latter half of the year the company started restructuring talks; in January 2009 the partners had to file for bankruptcy for the German subsidiary Vatas.
+During the 2008 financial crisis, the Group, and its German company Vatas Holding GmbH in particular, sustained considerable losses.
+As a result of the 2008 financial crisis, the company started restructuring talks; in January 2009 the partners had to file for bankruptcy for the German subsidiary Vatas.

 In April 2009, all business activities were restructured and the new parent company for the group became Sapinda Holding BV, founded that same year in Amsterdam.
 The Group now has offices in several countries and employs a team of more than 80 employees worldwide.
 Sapinda Holding BV combines investments in agriculture and food processing with mining/raw materials, oil and gas extraction and production, in both public and private companies.
 It also holds stakes in the media, technology and real estate sectors.
 In February 2018 Sapinda acquired luxury brand La Perla.

 Together with Carl Heinrich Bruhn, Lars Windhorst set up Amatheon Agri to give Sapinda Holding BV exposure to the African agricultural sector, according to German news magazine Der Spiegel.
 In an interview, Windhorst stated the Sapinda business organised investments amounting to around €3.5 billion between 2009 and 2012, including loans for companies like Air Berlin and Infineon.
-Sapinda's partners include management consultant Roland Berger, its advisory board being managed by Hubertus von Grünberg, who is also Chairman of Swiss corporation ABB Ltd.
+Sapinda's partners include management consultant Roland Berger, its advisory board being managed by Hubertus von Grünberg, who is also Chairman of Swedish-swiss corporation ABB Ltd.

 In May, 2019, Sapinda Holding BV changed its name to Tennor (Tennor Holding B.V.).

 Lawsuits

 Windhorst filed for personal bankruptcy in the summer of 2007.
 According to an article in German news magazine Focus from 3 September 2007, the lawsuit against him presented by his joint creditor, Ulrich Marseille, was rejected by the German Federal Court of Justice in August, meaning Windhorst's debts were cleared.

 The Public Prosecutor in Berlin pressed charges against Windhorst for fraud, breach of trust, embezzlement and several counts of insolvency offences in 2009.
 Windhorst's breach of trust involved transferring €800,000 of personal funds into one of his alternative accounts.
-After a plea-bargain, prosecutors agreed to drop the fraud charges if he paid a fine of €1 million, repaid €2.5 million to his alleged victim and admitted a breach of trust offence, for which he was given a one-year probation period.
+After a plea bargain, prosecutors agreed to drop the fraud charges if he paid a fine of €1 million, repaid €2.5 million to his alleged victim and admitted a breach of trust offence, for which he was given a one-year probation period.
 At proceedings commencing on 18 December 2009, these charges were discontinued, and the amount was paid back.

 In 2010, Windhorst also faced a civil suit by Alki Partners, an American hedge fund, which filed papers in a Manhattan court alleging that he and others took part in a "fraudulent scheme" to "manipulate" the share price of Remote DX, a US company.
 The complaint was dismissed later that year.